52/stacks.rs/README.md

 ## Stacks.rs - IN DEVELOPMENT

-A Rust toolkit to interact with the [Stacks Blockchain](https://www.stacks.co/what-is-stacks).</br>
+A minimal dependency Rust toolkit to interact with the [Stacks Blockchain](https://www.stacks.co/what-is-stacks)</br>

 > **Warning**:
-> Not ready for production use - breaking changes expected.
+> Not ready for production use - breaking changes expected

 ## Usage